 That’s the best 8 places to visit in Vietnam

-And that’s the 8 essentials places to visit in Vietnam that you must try to fit in your manic itinerary.
+And those are the 8 essential places to visit in Vietnam that you must try to fit into your manic itinerary.

 There are tonnes of other places to visit along the way like Nah Trang, which has a super cool theme park Vin Pearl Land and Mui Ne to visit the sand dunes!